Rgtemze/HyperDiffusion/README.md

 - **Point Clouds (2048)** has the set of 2048 points sampled from meshes to be used for metric calculation and baseline training.

 ## Get Started
-We have environment file that you can create a conda environment from.
+We have a .yaml file that you can create a conda environment from.
 Simply run,

 ```commandline
 conda env create --file hyperdiffusion_env.yaml